EBZebra/docs/1.2/source/guide/configreference.md

 ## SIP
 ### ResizeOnSIP
-When enabled the browser window will resize to accommodate the SIP (Soft Input Panel, the on-screen virtual keyboard) when displayed.
-If the SIP has been moved to the top half of the screen the browser window will reduce in size from the top.
-In order to use this configuration setting you must preload the SIP module.
-(Windows Mobile Only.
-This option is not compatible with CE or Finger Scrolling, the SIP will always appear at the bottom of the screen)
+**Applies to Android and Windows Mobile only**.
+Controls window resizing when the soft input panel (SIP, or on-screen keyboard) is displayed.
+When enabled, the browser window will resize to accommodate the SIP, when displayed.
+If the SIP has been moved to the top half of the screen, the browser window will reduce in size from the top.
+Requires SIP module pre-load.
+Not compatible with Windows CE or the IE rendering engine.
+Not compatible with Finger Scrolling.
+The SIP always appears at the bottom of the screen.

+**Note: On Windows Mobile devices**, screen rotation from portrait to landscape mode can sometimes cause the SIP to be hidden from view, and/or on Windows Mobile/CE to behave abnormally.
+To avoid this issue, Zebra recommends that the AutoRotate parameter for screen orientation be disabled.

 **Possible Values**